 How your information is stored and secured

 MIT uses risk-assessed administrative, technical and physical security measures to protect your personal information.
-Information is stored in the Horizons online database, Travel Registry database, HQ Go Abroad database, and files on staff computers and on the shared drive.
+Information is stored in our online database, Travel Registry database, HQ Go Abroad database, and files on staff computers and on the shared drive.

 How long we keep your personal information

 We will maintain a record for you until such time as you tell us that you no longer wish us to keep in touch.

 Rights for Individuals in the European Economic Area

 You have the right in certain circumstances to (1) access your personal information; (2) to correct or erase information; (3) restrict processing; and (4) object to communications, direct marketing, or profiling.
 To the extent applicable, the EU’s General Data Protection Regulation provides further information about your rights.
 You also have the right to lodge complaints with your national or regional data protection authority.

 If you are inclined to exercise these rights, we request an opportunity to discuss with you any concerns you may have.
 To protect the personal information we hold, we may also request further information to verify your identity when exercising these rights.
 Upon a request to erase information, we will maintain a core set of personal data to ensure we do not contact you inadvertently in the future, as well as any information necessary for MIT archival purposes.
 We may also need to retain some financial information for legal purposes, including US IRS compliance.
 In the event of an actual or threatened legal claim, we may retain your information for purposes of establishing, defending against or exercising our rights with respect to such claim.

 By providing information directly to MIT, you consent to the transfer of your personal information outside of the European Economic Area to the United States.
 You understand that the current laws and regulations of the United States may not provide the same level of protection as the data and privacy laws and regulations of the EEA.

 You are under no statutory or contractual obligation to provide any personal data to us.